nitishdube/Getting-and-Cleaning-Data/CodeBook.md

 # Code Book

-This code book summarizes the data fields in `tidy.txt`.
+This code book describes the variables, the data, and any transformations or work that was performed to clean up the data called  `tidy.txt`

 ## Identifiers